Title: On the Verge (Prelude to an Admission of Love)

 He trails after her, wanting more than anything to find Scully, to know that she’s going to be alright.

 The narrow hall leads them past compact labs and offices, the majority crammed with furniture and equipment, researchers sharing desks.
-The spaces make Mulder’s basement office look palatial by comparison.
+The spaces make Mulder’s basement office look palatial in comparison.
 He’s surprised by the number of people here.
 Every room is occupied by groups of workers.
 Mostly men.
 All ages.

 “Are there always this many people here?” he asks.